-Nicole CharlesAssistant Professor Historical Studies - Women and Gender Studies
+Nicole CharlesAssistant Professor (On Leave) Historical Studies - Women, Gender and Sexuality Studies

 - Office Location:

 - Office Hours:

 - Please refer to syllabus and/or contact via email.

 Areas of Interest